yylluu/yylluu.github.io/_pages/about.md

 Research?
 ======
-As a Ph.D.
-Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/), my current research focus is on blockchain and applied cryptography.
+I am currently a Ph.D.
+Candidate in [the Department of Computer Science at New Jersey Institute of Technology](https://cs.njit.edu/), and my research interests mainly cover:
+* Blockchain
+and
+* Applied cryptography.

 In greater detail, I am working with [Professor Guiling Wang](https://web.njit.edu/~gwang/) and [Professor Qiang Tang](https://web.njit.edu/~qiang/), with a focus on blockchain consensus, decentralized applications, practical zero-knowledge proofs, the design and analysis for public key cryptosystems.
 My main studies are related to leverage and/or invent cryptographic primitives to decentralize the crowdsourcing of knowledge, computing power, bandwidth and other resources, in a useful, efficient and secure way.